dcunited001/dcunited001.github.io/_posts/2018-09-08-kantian-category-collapse-and-an-algorithm-for-standup-comedy.md

   transform surprisingly becomes incredibly useful in advanced statistics, yielding the characteristic function.
-But again, such spectral methods may not be perfect, as neither Zermelo nor Frankel have enough buckets for that.
+But again, such spectral methods may not be perfect, as neither Zermelo nor Frankel have enough buckets to finish counting that.
 The axiom of choice has implications for the true parity of valuation for infinitesimal values -- this i intuitively believe to be relevant for spectral methods but I do not know.

 - the notions of frequency of events and event types